pymupdf/PyMuPDF/docs/page.rst

    .. method:: addHighlightAnnot(quads=None, start=None, stop=None, clip=None)

-      PDF only: These annotations are normally used for **marking text** which has previously been somehow located (for example via :meth:`Page.searchFor`).
+      PDF only: These annotations are normally used for **marking text** which has previously been somehow located (for example via :meth:`Page.search_for`).
 But this is not required: you are free to "mark" just anything.

       Standard colors are chosen per annotation type: **yellow** for highlighting, **red** for strike out, **green** for underlining, and **magenta** for wavy underlining.